 'Outlier Blindness': Efficient Coding Generates an Inability to Represent Extreme Values

 How do economic agents perceive outliers?
-Building on a well-established theory from neuroscience, we conjecture that people are inherently hampered in the way they perceive outliers because the human brain has been designed to devote neural activity to representing the most probable values at the expense of the improbable ones.
+Building on a well-established theory from neuroscience, we conjecture that economic agents are inherently hampered in the way they perceive outliers because the human brain has been designed to devote neural activity to representing the most probable values at the expense of the improbable ones.
 We find support for this hypothesis in a series of controlled laboratory experiments.

 JEL Classification: C91, D87